pgailinas/videoqa-representation-comparison/docs/index.md

 ## Research Objectives

-This project investigates how iterative RAG workflows influence VideoQA performance within multimodal video understanding systems.
-The research emphasizes comparative evaluation of baseline inference, single-pass retrieval, and multi-pass retrieval refinement strategies.
+This project investigates how learned video representations influence downstream VideoQA performance within multimodal video understanding systems.
+The research emphasizes comparative evaluation of baseline video evidence, pretrained video representations, and self-supervised autoencoder-based representations.

-The objectives of this work include measuring how retrieval depth and evidence refinement affect temporal reasoning, retrieval quality, answer accuracy, and execution latency using the NExT-QA benchmark dataset.
-Comparative experiments analyze direct inference without retrieval alongside progressively deeper RAG workflows incorporating recursive evidence refinement across multimodal video representations.
+The objectives of this work include measuring how representation quality affects temporal reasoning, answer accuracy, evidence selection, representation compactness, and execution latency using the NExT-QA benchmark dataset.

-Additional objectives include evaluating latency-versus-performance tradeoffs, retrieval behavior across multiple inference passes, and the point at which additional retrieval refinement produces diminishing returns.
+Additional objectives include evaluating whether latent representations learned through self-supervised training can provide competitive or improved evidence representations when compared with pretrained feature representations.

-To isolate the impact of retrieval strategies, the same multimodal foundation model is used throughout all experiments.
-Baseline VideoQA, single-pass RAG, and iterative RAG workflows are evaluated using Qwen2-VL-7B, enabling direct comparison of retrieval-assisted inference methods while controlling for model architecture.
+To isolate the impact of representation learning, the same multimodal foundation model is used throughout all experiments.
+Baseline VideoQA, pretrained-representation VideoQA, and autoencoder-representation VideoQA workflows are evaluated using Qwen2-VL-7B, enabling direct comparison of representation-learning strategies while controlling for downstream model architecture.

-The primary research hypothesis is that iterative evidence refinement can improve VideoQA answer accuracy and temporal reasoning performance relative to both direct inference and single-pass retrieval workflows.
+The primary research hypothesis is that self-supervised autoencoder-based video representations can provide evidence representations that are competitive with or superior to pretrained video representations for downstream VideoQA tasks.

 ## Dataset